GauravDhuri/missingskill-learning/javascript/javascriptBasics.md

 ### <span class="header3">break</span>

 When JS reaches a `break` keyword, it breaks out of the switch block.
 This will stop the execution inside the switch block.
-If we dont write the break statement, the next case will be executed even if evaluation does not match.
+If we don't write the break statement, the next case will be executed even if evaluation does not match.

 ### <span class="header3">default</span>